Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Stitched design validation

 \subsection{Digital periphery tests}

 Successfully powered half-units are tested for proper functionality in the digital periphery, including slow control communication and register access.
 The test involves writing and reading back different patterns to all registers\footnote{Each half-unit contains 402 registers.
-Registers that could place the chip in an unstable condition, for example by setting the pixel front-end to extremely high power consumption, were only read out and not written to.}.
+Registers that could place the sensor in an unstable condition, for example by setting the pixel front-end to extremely high power consumption, were only read out and not written to.}.
 In total, \SI{0.1}{\percent} of regions exhibited one or more register readback errors.
-Since these errors affected only a single out of four regions in a half-unit, they are attributed to defects within the chip periphery rather than slow-control communication.
+Since these errors affected only a single out of four regions in a half-unit, they are attributed to defects within the sensor periphery rather than slow-control communication.
 Additionally, two shift-registers used for masking pixels were tested, with \SI{0.1}{\percent} of regions showing failures.
-These failures are not considered critical, since the structure was implemented solely to simplify the prototype design and will not be included in the final ITS3-chip design.
+These failures are not considered critical, since the structure was implemented solely to simplify the prototype design and will not be included in the final ITS3-sensor design.
+The radiation sensitivity of these registers is discussed in Sec.~\ref{sec:see_seu}.